Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4preclass.md

 or synthesize the designs systems that could then be implemented in living matter for example viaengineered (i.e., designer) DNA.

+(Study note: previous BIOE\ENG.80 students have described this week's material as challenging and time-consuming.)

 ## Preclass for Monday

 #### Engineering abstraction in living matter – synthetic genetic logic